-You’re sitting in traffic already late for work, thinking about how much paperwork you need to catch up on because of the new data policy at work.
-Your watch is berating you for not doing enough steps, you just got a text saying the family dog needs the vet, you’ve forgotten to pay your water bill again, Donald Trump has just tweeted again and to top it off someone’s just pulled out in front of you.
-Sound familiar?
+You’re sitting in traffic already late for work, thinking about how much paperwork you need to catch up on.
+Your watch is berating you for not doing enough steps, and you’ve just got a text saying the family dog needs the vet.
+Does this list of tasks sound familiar?
 These days we are all under increasing pressure and it’s easy to feel snowed under.
 No wonder stress is fast becoming one of the UK’s biggest contributing health problems.

 These are some of the common symptoms of excess stress: